Provisional government: 21st century

-As of 2025 in Europe, only Belarus, South Ossetia, and territories of Russia and Ukraine occupied by each other during the Russian invasion of Ukraine have provisional governments.
-The former two were established by the opposition in parallel with the government of the Republic of South Ossetia–State of Alania and the government of the Republic of Belarus, while the latter two exist as occupation governments in opposition to the government of Russia and the government of Ukraine, respectively.
+As of 2025 in Europe, only Belarus and territories of European Russia and Ukraine occupied by each other during the Russian invasion of Ukraine have provisional governments.
+The former was established by the opposition in parallel with the government of the Republic of Belarus, while the latter two exist as occupation governments in opposition to the government of Russia and the government of Ukraine, respectively.